New Community:

 2. The Great Banquet

 This program’s purpose is reconciling racial, cultural and linguistic differences and rediscovering harmony and collaboration between the elements of creation, especially among us humans, through cultural immersion sessions.
 In the Program Group, we believe that a primary step towards unity is to know our stories, and by listening to them we will be able to realize how they intertwine with each other, and how they also intertwine with the history of God.
-The program consists of experiential and formative events in which attendees will have the opportunity primarily to learn what it means to be Hispanic / Latinx and an Episcopalian in the United States.
+The program consists of experiential and formative events in which attendees will have the opportunity primarily to learn what it means to be Latino/Hispanic and an Episcopalian in the United States.

 Contacts

-The Rev. Carlos Ruvalcaba, co-chair
+The Rev. Carlos Ruvalcaba, chair

 Associate Priest, St. Stephen’s Church, Hollywood